guidance-guarantee-programme/pension_guidance/content/shop_around.md

+---
+description: When deciding what to do with your pension money in retirement, remember to get financial advice and compare pension products and providers.
+---

 #How to shop around for the best deal

 Whatever you decide to do with your pension pot you don’t have to stay with your current pension provider.